Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 This plan is required to be updated every five (5) years and it is now that time.
 As part of the five (5) year update, the City is requesting citizen input on the hazards, and impacts that are caused within the region.
 Please take a few minutes and complete this survey so that we can better address those hazards that impact this area.

-You can pay your utility bill at Customer Accounts in the Charles H. Harris Financial Service Center on 311 Memorial Drive, Monday through Friday, from 8:30 am to 5:00 pm, by mail, or by visiting www.danvilleutilities.com.
+You can pay your utility bill at Customer Accounts in the Charles H. Harris Financial Service Center on 311 Memorial Drive, Monday through Friday, from 8:30 am to 5:00 pm, by mail, or by visiting Danville Utilities.

 Utility bills can also be paid at the following satellite payment centers:

-Digital copies are available on the City's website, under the Budget Office.
-Budget Office
+Digital copies are available from the Budget Office.

 Between the period of February 15th and April 30th the City of Danville Open Burning Regulations prohibit burning before 4 pm if the fire is in or within 300 feet of woodland, brushland or fields containing dry grass or other flammable material.